Mikejo5000/vsts-docs-pr/docs/report/analytics/aggregated-data-analytics.md

 ---
 title: How to aggregate data using the OData Analytics Service for VSTS
-description: How to aggregate data with the Analytics Service (SEO; aggregation extenstion in odata, filtering of aggregated results) ms.prod: vs-devops-alm ms.technology: vs-devops-reporting ms.assetid: 8D81FEFD-F432-4E10-A415-9167B5FE9A57
+description: How to aggregate data with the Analytics Service (SEO; aggregation extension in odata, filtering of aggregated results) ms.prod: vs-devops-alm ms.technology: vs-devops-reporting ms.assetid: 8D81FEFD-F432-4E10-A415-9167B5FE9A57